Kubernetes Complete Observability: Basic Configuration

 Overview

 Coralogix offers Kubernetes Observability using OpenTelemetry for comprehensive Kubernetes and application observability.
-Using our OpenTelemetry Chart, the integration enables you to simplify the collection of logs, metrics, and traces from the running application in your pods to the cluster-level components of your Kubernetes cluster.
+With our OpenTelemetry Chart, you can collect logs, metrics, and traces from the running application in your pods to the cluster-level components of your Kubernetes cluster.

 Note